estheroluwabuyi/SHORTLY/ReadMe.md

 ### API Documentation

-If you're a developer looking to integrate Shortly's link shortening capabilities into your own application, check out our [API documentation](https://shortlyapi.docs.com) for detailed instructions.
+If you're a developer looking to integrate Shortly's link shortening capabilities into your own application, simply download the zip.

-### Contact Us

-Have questions, feedback, or need support?
-Feel free to reach out to us at [support@shortly.com](mailto:support@shortly.com).
-We're always happy to assist you!

-### About Us

-Shortly is brought to you by a team of passionate developers dedicated to simplifying the way we share links online.
-Learn more about our mission and team on our [About](https://shortly.com/about) page.

-### Privacy Policy

-Your privacy is important to us.
-Read our [Privacy Policy](https://shortly.com/privacy) to understand how we handle your data and protect your information.

-### Terms of Service

-By using Shortly, you agree to our [Terms of Service](https://shortly.com/terms).
-Please read them carefully before using our service.

----

 Thank you for choosing Shortly for your link shortening needs!
 We hope you find our service useful and efficient.
 Happy linking! 🚀